danstadler-pdx/grafana-keycloak/README.md

 - Instance type: t2.small
 - Storage: 16 GiB (could probably be smaller but haven't tested)

-I will come back to the topic of inbound rules; for now just enable 22 (SSH) and 8443 (Custom TCP) for "My IP Address" and no others.
+We will come back to the topic of Security Groups and inbound rules; for now just enable 22 (SSH) and 8443 (Custom TCP), both allowing "My IP" and no other IP addresses.

-Boot the VM and log into it, then I recommend running ```sudo apt-get update``` upon first arrival.
+Boot the VM, use the AWS instructions to SSH onto it, and I recommend running ```sudo apt-get update``` upon first arrival.

+<br><br>
+## Optional: Elastic IP

+It can be helpful to allocate a fixed IP address, and associate it with this EC2 VM.
+If you don't, and you shut down the VM, you will have a new IP address upon next boot, and then have to change your OpenID configuration to reflect this.
+Using a static IP address helps eliminate this problem.

+If you take this step, you will need to reboot the VM once, so that the static IP becomes associated to it.

 <br><br>